heksaani/new_cv/docs/index.md

 As a research assistant, I conducted downstream analysis of sequencing data, statical analyses and developed automated pipelines for robust, reproducible workflows.
 I managed large-scale data storage systems in CSC Allas.
 My role also involved leveraging batch processing using CSC to handle high-throughput computational tasks, such as sequence alignment of long read sequencing data and variant calling, optimizing workflows for sequencing data from multiple patients.
 Additionally, I collaborated with multidisciplinary team which included doctors and biologist from varying fields to integrate bioinformatics solutions into research projects in the biomedical field.

 **TOOLS**:
-python, slurm, csc, bash, git
+python, slurm, csc, bash, git, cloud storage

 ### Software Testing
 [FISION OY](https://www.fision.fi/fi/) | 09/2021-02/2022